DCT-Berinyuy/Learn_Flutter_Dev/Rough_Notes.md

 - A button displayed floating above [body], in the bottom right corner.
 ### Drawer
 - Creates a Material Design drawer.
+### SafeArea
+- Creates a widget that avoids operating system interfaces.

+# Chapter 4: Fix Bugs
+### Type 1: Hover the statement to display more details about the error.
+### Type 2: Displays red screen on the running device.
+Go to debug console.